 For the first time an annual real estate and hospitality forum, titled Building Sustainable and Resilient Cities was held in Tbilisi, Georgia on October 15, 2019.
-The forum organised Property Georgia and FIABCI Georgia, and in partnership with the Bank of Georgia, aims to position Georgia on the global map as an international real estate, tourism and hospitality destination.
+The forum was organised by Property Georgia and FIABCI Georgia, and in partnership with the Bank of Georgia, aimed to position Georgia on the global map as an international real estate, tourism and hospitality destination.
 The event was attended by more than 300 delegates from over 15 countries.
 The panel discussions and presentations discussed significant issues such as economic results of building sustainable cities, development of urban infrastructure and tourism, architecture in leading cities that are known for sustainable development, as well as access to funding and investment opportunities for countries.

 Coverage of the Building Sustainable and Resilient Cities forum was provided by the influential international architecture-themed media outlet Archdaily.
 International partners of the forum were: Dow Jones, Mansion Global, Financial News, FORBES Georgia, FORBES Woman Georgia, Business Media Georgia, Busines Partner.